ooni/spec/backends/bk-003-collector.md

 alive semantics for the HTTP connections.

-A OONI probe that enables `Content-Encoding: gzip` or similar to compress request bodies MUST BE prepared to receive a `415` response and retry without compression.
+A OONI probe that enables `Content-Encoding: gzip` or similar to compress request bodies MUST be prepared to receive a `415` response and retry without compression.
 A collector MUST check content-encoding for all requests and, if not supported, it MUST send back a `415` response to the client.